 - Suppress the impulse to rescue your child and rather help them thru the anxiety.

-- Talk with your child, at an age appropriate level, about stressful events such as economic difficulties or divorce.
+- Talk with your child, at an age-appropriate level, about stressful events such as economic difficulties or divorce.
 Hiding information will only make your child worry more.

 - Seek professional help as soon as possible if your child’s anxiety is interfering with their enjoyment of life and life’s activities.

-Child Anxiety in Kenilworth, IL
+Treatment for Child Anxiety in Northfield, IL

-Seeking help from a psychiatrist near chicago IL?
+Seeking help from a psychiatrist near Chicago IL?
 Contact AFG Guidance Center for options with treatment, analysis, and more for General Anxiety Disorder.